I’ve been getting two questions a lot lately from business owners:

 Aside from monthly team meetings, I recommend having your stylists or employees fill out an anonymous survey once or twice a year asking:

 - How you can improve within the business

 - How you can be a better leader and owner.

-Again, this can be done through a platform like SurveyMonkey, so it remains anonymous.
-Offering a feedback loop is a way to build trust and loyalty between you and each of your team members.
+Offering a feedback loop is a way to build trust and loyalty between you and your team.

 Why Feedback Matters — Even the Critical Feedback

 Like I always say: Feedback, whether it be positive or negative, is a true gift.

 It helps you become a better stylist.
 A better leader.
 A better business owner.